 The Importance of Fall Lawn Watering

 Lawn watering is often stopped in early fall.
 Conventional thinking is that because evapo-transpiration (ET) rates are low and the turf isn’t growing much, it is OK to stop watering.
-However, historic ET and rainfall data for most of Colorado shows a need of 0.5 to 0.75 inch of irrigation per week during September and October.
+However, historic ET and rainfall data for most of Colorado shows a need of 0.5 to 1.0 inches of irrigation per week during September and October.

 While mowing isn’t needed as frequently during fall, the turf DOES continue to grow – but in ways that differ from spring and summer.
 Turfgrasses form tillers (side shoots) and rhizomes that increase the density of fall turf.
 This is an important time for turf to “heal” after a stressful summer, especially if it has been worn down by traffic or suffered from disease or insect problems.

 Fall watering is essential for late season nitrogen applications to work most effectively.
 Fertilizer applied to dry turf is less likely to enhance fall rooting and increase energy storage.